Reports are used to retrieve data from a 1C:Enterprise infobase.

 Once you click Select, the details are displayed in a new window.

 The Open "..." command opens a form for viewing cell data.
 For example, a list item form.

 The Filter by command filters the current report structure item by the value of the selected field.
 To set a filter by another field, click Other field and specify a filter condition.
-For example, you can filter the report to display only lines with Amount Turnover over 1000.
+For example, you can filter the report to display only rows with Amount (Turnover) over 10,000:

 The result is displayed in a new window.